AmirrezaMov/AOHW24-146/readme.md

     - ps_app_system
     - ps_app
 6) Click Finish.
+7) Put the correspinding platform project folder (custom_pfm_vck190 in either AIE-Only_Platform or Heterogeneous_Platform) in the parent directory of the imported project.
+This is to make the platform project visible to the Vitis tool.
-7) When the importing process is finished, choose the "Hardware" build configuration for the hybrid_system_system/nmm_system project (the arrow next to the hammer icon) and build the project (the hammer icon).
+8) When the importing process is finished, choose the "Hardware" build configuration for the hybrid_system_system/nmm_system project (the arrow next to the hammer icon) and build the project (the hammer icon).
-8) After the compilation is finished, the final project can be found in the "Hardware/package/BOOT.bin" path under the hybrid_system_system/nmm_system project folder.
+9) After the compilation is finished, the final project can be found in the "Hardware/package/BOOT.bin" path under the hybrid_system_system/nmm_system project folder.

 The compilation process for both the systems takes a long time, usually in the range of hours.
 That is why the Image files are provided in the VersalDriver folder for easier testing.